When we design an interface for a product there are two questions we should ask before doing anything else:

 An interface with an exponential learning curve (one that curves upward over time) is more powerful.
 A powerful interface offers the user more control over a product.
 It requires a greater time investment to reach competence but offers the user an increased maximum proficiency.
 In contrast to a French press, consider a café-grade espresso machine.

-To an inexperienced user there’s more to process and this means an increase in the time and brainpower required to make an acceptable of coffee.
-Grind the beans into the portafilter, tamp the coffee, attach and run water through the portafilter, add hot water as desired.
+To an inexperienced user there’s more to process and this means an increase in the time and brainpower required to make an acceptable cup of coffee.
+Grind the beans into the portafilter, tamp the coffee, attach and run water through the portafilter, add hot water or milk as desired.
 The learning curve here would look more like this:

 The added complexity of the interface means there is more potential for inexperienced users to fail than when operating a French press.
 But with practice the user will be able to pull a good espresso, and from there they can become a more skilled barista than the French press owner as they learn to make cappuccinos, flat whites and other caffeinated delights.

 All user interfaces have learning curves.
 Manual vs. automatic transmission in cars, elevators vs. escalators, command line vs. GUI.
 In every case, there is a trade-off between intuitiveness and power that a designer has had to make.

 This trade-off is not necessarily based around the available features of the product itself or even the complexity of the actions a proficient user might make.
 An interface for a complex piece of machinery might be intuitive but fail to offer an experienced user the ability to perform actions better or more effectively than a less experienced user.
 Take for example this interface for a cherry picker crane:

 This crane is obviously a complex piece of machinery, but the interface does an excellent job of making clear how each switch will affect its position.
 However, the interface is not powerful (in the sense that we are defining it) because an experienced user must still navigate a relatively cumbersome set of switches over a large area, even once they know exactly what each one does.